doitsujin/dxvk/README.md

 ### Device filter
 Some applications do not provide a method to select a different GPU.
 In that case, DXVK can be forced to use a given device:
 - `DXVK_FILTER_DEVICE_NAME="Device Name"` Selects devices with a matching Vulkan device name, which can be retrieved with tools such as `vulkaninfo`.
+Matches on substrings, so "VEGA" or "AMD RADV VEGA10" is supported if the full device name is "AMD RADV VEGA10 (LLVM 9.0.0)", for example.
+If the substring matches more than one device, the first device matched will be used.

 **Note:** If the device filter is configured incorrectly, it may filter out all devices and applications will be unable to create a D3D device.